-These topics were discussed, and the following action taken: --
+These topics were discussed, and the following action taken:--

-VOIDD That we recommend the West Indian Union to sell 300 acres of their school farm, leaving 200 acres for the use of the union headquarters and the school; and that the first 2000 proceeds from the sale of the land be devoted to the Watchman Press equipment and capital fund.
+VOTED, That we recommend the West Indian Union to sell 300 acres of their school farm, leaving 200 acres for the use of the union headquarters and the school; and that the first 1000 proceeds from the sale of the land be devoted to the Watchman Press equipment and capital fund.

-VOTED, That we ask Elder W.T.Knox to attend the Florida camp-meeting, thus releasing Elder K.C.Bussell from attendance.
+VOTED, That we ask Elder W.T.Knox to attend the Florida camp-meeting, thus releasing Elder K.C.Pussell from attendance.

-W. E. HANCOCK:
+W. F. HANCOCK:

-VOTED, That, on report of the condition of health of Mrs. Hancock, we release W.E.Hancock from the appoint ment to Mexico.
+VOTED, That, on report of the condition of health of Mrs. Hancock, we release W.E.Hancock from the appointment to Mexico.

-W.F.HILLS--CHINA:
+W.F.
+HILLS--CHINA:

-VOTED, That we accept the selection of Elder W.F.Hills, of Southern California, for work in China, as the missionary to be supported by a brother and his wife in Southern California.
+W.F.Hills, of Southern California, for work in China, as the missionary to be supported by a brother and his wife in Southern California.

-OPEDENTIALS:
+CREDENTIALS: